app.loshadki

 How large my history can be?

-At the time when I created ShellHistory I already had close to 100,000 commands in my history.
+At the time when I created ShellHistory, I already had close to 100,000 commands in my history.

 Is my information safe?

-You can also configure a regular expression pattern, that can tell Shell History which commands to ignore.
+You can also configure a regular expression pattern that can tell ShellHistory which commands to ignore.

-If you enabled iCloud synchronization, ShellHistory uses your private iCloud database, so only people with access to your AppleID will be able to access it.
+If you enabled iCloud synchronization, ShellHistory uses your private iCloud database, so only people with access to your Apple ID will be able to access it.

-Does ShellHistory captures remote sessions (ssh)?
+Does ShellHistory capture remote sessions (ssh)?

 Please take a look at the list of alternatives below if this is important for you.